jenkinsci/debian-pbuilder-plugin/README.md

 step of some kind, or under the 'advanced' section there is a field for you to fill in the name of the package to checkout using the 'pristine-tar' command.

+## Cowbuilder vs pbuilder

+This plugin allows you to use either Cowbuilder or Pbuilder to build packages.
+If you are cross-compiling, using PBuilder is probably faster than using Cowbuilder.
+When cross-compiling, the rootfs will be your native architecture, and a cross-compiler will be used to compile the code.
+This depends on any dependent packages being multiarch capable.

 ## Issue Tracking